 This Product is discontinued, please refer to the Alternatives shown below under Similar Products or contact us directly.

-Compact BiTec Spectroradiometer Measurement Device for the Measurement of Total Luminous Flux of Single VIS and NIR LEDs
+Compact BiTec Spectroradiometer LED Tester for the Measurement of Total Luminous Flux of Single VIS and NIR LEDs

 - Auxiliary lamp for substitution correction (self-absorption correction)